 Yield

 In terms of yield, Sure-grow treatment had significant impact on the yield of garden egg.
 It is evident from the data that yield expressed in weight and number of fruits for plant was enhanced in response to foliar application of Sure-grow liquid organic fertilizer at different rates compared to control.
 The promotion on yield was profound more with 600mls concentration than from control.
 The high number of fruits, fresh weights and yield recorded from treated plants are mainly attributed to positive action of Sure-grow liquid organic fertilizer on enhancing vegetative growth of the plant and thereby more formation of the leaves which lead to more formation of photosynthesis than in the control plant.
-These outcomes conforms with the report of Jaafar and Abbass (2020) who maintained that spraying with the organic fertilizer humi max significantly improved the vegetative yield components (number of fruits per plant, fruit weight and total yield) compared to untreated plants Also, these results are in agreement with those obtained by Ahmed et al. (2015) whose previous studies showed that application of plant extract was beneficial in improving yield, fruit quality and storability of fruit crops (Ahmed et al., 2013, and Ahmed et al., 2015).
+These outcomes conforms with the report of Jaafar and Abbass (2020) who maintained that spraying with the organic fertilizer humi max significantly improved the vegetative yield components (number of fruits per plant, fruit weight and total yield) compared to untreated plants Also, these results are in agreement with those obtained by Ahmed et al. (2015) whose previous studies showed that application of plant extract was beneficial in improving yield, fruit quality and storability of fruit crops.
 This result is also in agreement with Jassim and Saadoon (2012), who observed that Humi Max liquid organic fertilizer applied to eggplant increased efficiency of the photosynthesis process followed by increased carbohydrates synthesis and their transition to be stored in the fruits (Sink) giving heavier fruit weights and increased number of fruits.
-It is also in conformity with, Mahamad et al. (2022) who reported that the application of different organic fertilizers had a significant effect on yield potential of eggplant.
 The results established that sure-grow liquid organic fertilizer has the potentials to enhance yield and yield components of garden egg.

 This outcome was again in agreement with Aluko et al. (2021) who stated that organic liquid fertilizers have good impact on yield of growing plant.
-Also it is in agreement with Ziaeian and Malakouti (2001) who observed that due to foliar spray of Zn fertilizer, wheat grain yield increase 100%.
-These results were similar with Khan et al. (2007) who reported that wheat grain yield increases up to 31.6% by addition of 5 kg Zn per hectare over control.

 The treatment 600mls had the greatest positive effect on the yield parameters of garden egg such as fresh fruit weight/plant, fruit number/plant and fruit yield /hectare, significantly higher than the control.
 This was closely followed by 400mls.
 The control gave the least value.
 This result agrees with Arif et al. (2006) who observed that three sprays of micronutrients in wheat increased 1000 grains weight (26.8 g).
 However, this result could be apparently attributed to greater accumulation of photosynthates by vegetative parts and fruits as influenced by the suitable concentration.
 It can also be attributed to the fact that foliar feeding during growth and development can improve the nutrient balance of the crops, which in turn brings about increased yield and quality, as opined by Kolota and Osinska (2001).

-However, the present result disagrees with Fahrurrozi (2015) who reported that tithonia-enriched liquid organic foliar fertilizer (with conc.
-0, 25, 50, 75, 100ppm) did not have significant effect on carrot yield in terms of tuber fresh weight, tuber number/plot etc.

-6. Summary and conclusion
+6. Conclusion